mjrgh/PinscapePico/ExpansionBoards/Pro/README.md

 board, but it doesn't require its own separate circuit board, because the whole receiver consists of just a single small LED.
 You simply solder wires directly to the LED and run them back to the main board.
-See (../IR-TX/) for help with wiring the IR LED.
+See the [IR-TX](../IR-TX/) folder for help with wiring the IR LED.
 After wiring the LED, plug it into the IR-TX header on the main board.

 Note that the BOM lists two options for the IR LED: VSLB4940 and